Anikk02/api-security-system/README.md

 ## 🚀 Overview

-TrianSec is not just a middleware — it is a **complete API security platform** consisting of:
+TriAnSec is not just a middleware — it is a **complete API security platform** consisting of:

 * 🔐 Authentication & onboarding system
 * 🔑 API key-based integration